B4xAbhishek/B4xAbhishek/README.md

 # Hi 👋, I'm Abhishek Verma

-## I’m a passionate Frontend Web Developer and DevOps Engineer.
+## I’m a passionate Full Stack Developer (MERN) and DevOps Engineer.

 - 🌱 I’m always learning something new.
 - ⚡ Fun fact: I used to learn hacking when I was in school.